Anatta336/webgl-lunch/readme.md

 "the members which face each other steep each other in the tone of their surface." https://www.discoveringdavinci.com/light-shade-1

-### Lighting
+### Light
-- Some discussion of HDR values for colours.
+Directional light is the simple "correct" thing, but looks artificial.
-- Show example of image based lighting vs directional light.
+Image based lighting accounts for the surroundings bouncing light.

+[Discuss whiter than white, blacker than black]

 ### What's hard/slow
 - Realistic people.